cuiwanyun/cuiwanyun.github.io/_pages/about.md

 3. One paper accepted to ACL 2023.
 4. One paper accepted to ACL Findings 2023.
 5. One paper accepted to NeurIPS 2022.
-6. I was recognized as the AI 2000 Most Influential Scholars (2012-20221) by AMiner, rank 31 in the database field.
+6. I was recognized as the AI 2000 Most Influential Scholars Honorable Mention (2012-20221) by AMiner, rank 31 in the database field.

 📝 PUBLICATIONS
 ======